theislab/superexacttestpy/README.md

 * degree: the degree of the intersection you want to compute.
 * lower_tail: Let m be the number of elements shared in the sets : if True, p = P[overlap < m] and if False, p = P[overlap >= m].

-If you want to get the df and plot the results, you can use the function `s.pl.plot()`
+If you want to get the df and plot the results, you can use the function `stest.pl.plot()`
 ```python
 stest.pl.plot(data=data,n=background_size,names=names)
 ```